geppetto-apps/craftyjs-tiled/README.md

 ## About

-Holy Grail is maintained by Theodor Tonum.
+Crafty Tiled is maintained by Theodor Tonum.